Chief Constable Gareth Wilson

 The primary role of the department is to develop joint initiatives that deliver efficiencies and economies of scale, beneficial to all organisations.
 The department also reviews and promotes the full use of national, regional and local agreements to secure improved value for money.

-As head of department, Len Matthews is responsible for:
+As head of department, Rex Clarke is responsible for:

 - Advising and co-ordinating a joint procurement policy and to provide assistance and advice to all Departments in relation to the external supply of goods and services; ensuring adherence to contract standing orders, EU Directives and Public Supply Contract Regulations 2015.